 Additionally, full face snorkel masks also have a dry snorkel design of sealing shut if it is submerged, preventing water from flooding the tube.
 If any water does manage to leak in, full face masks also have a drainage system that expels water so your face can stay nice and dry.

 Full face snorkel masks are a great choice for beginners who don’t want to buy a mask and snorkel separately.
-Look for either a full face snorkel mask or standalone dry snorkel to breathe underwater in peace while snorkeling.
+Look for a full face snorkel mask to breathe underwater in peace while snorkeling.